 - 1. The camera can be driven by an Ethernet connection to a PoE Plus switch (30W output).
 You can connect both the PoE Plus and the 24V power for fail-safe redundancy. - 2.
 If the installation requires heating in the winter (<-5°C), you require approximately 60 Watts of power to drive the embedded heater.
-You can connect either or both of the 24V power lines or a High Power PoE power injector (separately purchased).
+You can either connect the 24V power lines or a High Power PoE power injector (separately purchased).